 Designed by British architect Sir Aston Webb, the Court of Final Appeal Building was completed in 1912.
 Aston’s esteemed reputation deemed him the right person for designing this grand building.
 Earlier, he was responsible for the design of the eastern facade of Buckingham Palace as well as a portion of the Victoria and Albert Museum, both in London.

-Because of its former role, the building is topped by a statue of “Justice”, represented by the Greek goddess Themis.
+The building is a two-story structure, fashioned from granite and boasting Ionic columns.
+Because of its initial role as the Supreme Court, the building is topped by a statue of “Justice”, represented by the Greek goddess Themis.
 She stands above the main entrance.